STAT 385 Summer 2025 Unofficial Syllabus

 Course Website

 The course website is https://github.com/illinois-stat385.
 This course is operating as an organization named illinois-stat385 within GitHub.
-Students should bookmark or save the link below in their browser for future use, because it contains access points to all repositories and course materials including readings, assignment solutions, notes, and videos.
+Learners should bookmark or save the link below in their browser for future use, because it contains access points to all repositories and course materials including readings, assignment solutions, notes, and videos.

 Prerequisites